DrDaveTurner/HPC-User/episodes/gpus.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## What is a GPU and How is it Used to Accelerate Scientific Calculations?
+## How to use a GPU to Accelerate Scientific Calculations?

 We normally think of a Graphics Processing Unit or GPU in terms of displaying graphics to a computer monitor.